Executive Director, Sandra Harris

 Sarah Browning-Lindsey graduated from Arizona State University in 2013 with a Bachelor’s degree in Psychology.
 She is currently attending Grand Canyon University pursuing her Master’s degree in Secondary Education.
 Sarah was married the summer of 2013 and is the mother of a young daughter.
 She was raised on a ranch in New Mexico and still enjoys days of horseback riding and working cattle.
 She is also training for her first half-marathon in Las Vegas in November.

-Housekeeper and Bookkeeper, Melisa Merten
+Education Assistant and Bookkeeper, Melisa Merten

 Melisa attended Youngstown State University were she studied Dance ,Theater and Elementary Education.
 She has over 24 years experience as a craftsman; designing and building custom cabinets and doors.
 Melisa is the proud mother of four children.
 She started work at DCWM in the spring of 2012.